 Offset-free MPC schemes are used to reject both model mismatch and unknown disturbances, leading, as the name suggests, to offset-free tracking of the desired reference.
 Most of these schemes rely on using an augmented state-disturbance model (see \cite{pannocchia2015_linear} for other formulations), leading to an augmented state that is estimated in order to reject the disturbance.
-Several works have been done in the field of linear and nonlinear offset-free MPC, leading to an established theory; see \cite{pannocchia2015_linear, pannocchia2015, pannocchia2007, morari2012, betti2013}.
-However, new results in this field are still abundant, including results that consider time-varying reference trajectories.
-For instance, in \cite{mirasierra_IFAC_2020} the authors propose a modifier-adaptation approach which achieves offset-free tracking for periodic reference trajectories.
-In \cite{bonassi2021} the authors use a gated recurrent unit neural network to identify the system and use it as a prediction model for achieving offset-free tracking of constant references.
-In \cite{bonassi2022} the authors use a NARX neural network for the same purposes as \cite{bonassi2021}.
-In \cite{son2022} an artificial neural network is used to model the disturbances at steady-state, but in the context of linear MPC.
-In \cite{caspari2021} the authors propose an approach for the generation of a disturbance model by taking advantage of sufficient observability conditions and solve a semi-infinite program offline in order to retrieve a disturbance model that can be used online for offset-free nonlinear MPC.
+Several works have been done in the field of linear and nonlinear MPC to attain offset-free tracking of piecewise-constant references, leading to an established theory; see \cite{pannocchia2015_linear, pannocchia2015, pannocchia2007, morari2012, betti2013}.
+However, new results in this field are still abundant.
+For instance, in \cite{bonassi2021} the authors use a gated recurrent unit neural network to identify the system and use it as a prediction model for achieving offset-free tracking of constant references.
+In \cite{bonassi2022}, the authors use a NARX neural network for the same purposes as \cite{bonassi2021}.
+In \cite{son2022}, an artificial neural network is used to model the disturbances at steady-state, but in the context of linear MPC.
+In \cite{caspari2021}, the authors propose an approach for the generation of a disturbance model by taking advantage of sufficient observability conditions and solve a semi-infinite program offline in order to retrieve a disturbance model that can be used online for offset-free nonlinear MPC.
+In \cite{mirasierra_IFAC_2020}, the authors propose a modifier-adaptation approach that achieves offset-free tracking for periodic reference trajectories.